omundy/learn-computers/topics-command-line.md

 Now matter what you call it, using the command line is essential to computing proficiency.

-## Part 1 – Introduction `15 min`

-Review the following sections and perform the activities.

 ### Learning Objectives

 Students who complete the following will be able to: